looer/rotosnap/README.md

 The Vercel deployment will guide you through creating a Supabase account and project.
 After installing the Supabase integration, you'll need to configure Stripe with a few simple steps.

-**Note:** We're working on our Stripe integration.
-We've documented the required steps below under "Configure Stripe" until the integration is ready.

 To get started, click the "Deploy with Vercel" button below.